goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 ### Steps for implementation

 The implementation steps are listed here.
 The complete implementation depends on a chain of events / handlers.
 The steps are not necessarilly implemented in the order of the list.
+It is prbably wise to start with the tail (4.), then implement the head (1.) and then "glue" those parts together in the sequencer app (2. qnd 3.)

 1. Synth app: Write messages with parameter values to NimBLE characteristics in the synth app
 2. Sequencer app: Receive parameter characteristics from synth in the sequencer app